-Our client was a Private University with more than 2,500 account holding participants and $140 M in plan assets currently allocated among 3 different recordkeeping vendors.
+Our client was a private university with more than 2,500 account holding participants and $140 million in plan assets currently allocated among three different recordkeeping vendors.
 The University had three primary concerns it intended to correct as part of the process:

 The Retirement Plan Committee, in consultation with the Multnomah Group, outlined how a successful vendor might better support the University and its participants.
 To ensure that the wishes of the participant population were also represented in the process, our firm facilitated focus group meetings where participants could express the features they wished to see in a new retirement solution.